thomknoe/INFO-5345/Lab 4/README.md

 ### <mark> Assembly Process </mark>

 <mark> We went ahead and built the assembly process, just like we did with the first prototype.
-We used a laser to cut out different parts of cardboard and tied them together with a long string.
+We used a laser cutter to cut out different cardboard modules and tied them together with a long string.
 This time, the units were smaller than the first ones, and they’d be longer accounting for a thinner frame.
-That way, we could place more stuff on top of the assembly (i.e., netting, cotton, fabric, etc.). </mark>
+That way, we could place more layers on top of the assembly (i.e., netting, cotton, fabric, etc.). </mark>

 - <mark> Cardboard </mark>
 - <mark> Hot Glue </mark>